Dkmbugua/dkhim/README.md

 Authentication is not required to read articles on this blog, but you'll have log in to post, edit or delete your articles.

-Ze Blog was built as an exam project by <a href="https://www.github.com/Ze-Austin">Ze Austin</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python Flask framework.
+Ze Blog was built a final project by ALX Africa<a href="https://www.github.com/Ze-Austin">Ze Austin</a>, a software Engineering student at <a href="https://www.alxafrica.com/">ALX Africa</a> who's learning to create magic with the Python Flask framework.

-A tutorial on how this project was built is available in [Austin's Space](https://ze-austin.hashnode.dev/flask-blog-project) on Hashnode.

 <p align="right"><a href="#readme-top">back to top</a></p>